deep-entertainment/safehouse/design/items/kitchen_trash_can.md

 #item #kitchen

-A standard issue trash can.
+A cubic, red issue trash can, that can be opened and closed using a foot pedal.

 - Look | Use
 	- On [DAY 2 - MORNING](../gdd.md#DAY%202%20-%20MORNING) if [password_note](password_note.md) wasn't added